raul23/Darth-Vader-RPi/docs/change_default_settings.rst

    - ``filename``: it is relative to
      `sounds_directory <main_config.html#sounds-directory-label>`__
    - ``mute``: if *true*, nothing will be played at the end of the script.
-     Otherwise, the closing sound will be played when the script is finishing.
+     Otherwise, the closing sound will be played when the script is terminating.

 .. code-block:: python
    :emphasize-lines: 5